MJDaws0n/inventoryDropToggle/README.md

+# Keep Inventory must be enabled to start with or it will not work.
+To do this run the command /gamerule keepInventory true

 # Inventory Drop Toggle
 This is a basic plugin that allows minecraft server uses to set their own keep inventory rules.